 CLAT 2020 Application Form

-The application form is available on the CLAT official website.
+The application form is available on the official website for CLAT.
 Mode of filling the application form will be online.
 Candidate needs to fill the valid details in the application form.
-Steps involved in filling the application form will be- Personal details, Qualification details, Uploading of signature and photograph, Payment.
+Steps involved in filling the application form will be- personal details, qualification details, uploading of signature and photograph, payment of application fee.

 CLAT 2020 Application Fee